Early Years Foundation Stage

 - Numbers are used as labels in different areas of provision to indicate how many items there should be in a pot.

-HOW: Through a well planned environment inside and outside that provides a wide range of experiences and opportunities.
+HOW: Through a well-planned environment inside and outside that provides a wide range of experiences and opportunities.
+Access to the natural world is critical and so they spend time in our woodland area as well as having opportunities in the dedicated outdoor area.
 Across the year children are involved in gardening, cooking and woodworking.
 They go on visits in the local area and visitors are invited into the classroom.
 They have access to a range of technology including the interactive screens.
+There are books in areas of provision as talking points and a range of texts have been specifically chosen to support their understanding of the world.
+Children bring ‘chatterboxes’ to school which enable them to talk about their own lives and their families.
+As a culturally diverse school we value and discuss similarities and differences.

 HOW: Through well planned continuous provision which includes painting, pattern making, modelling, music making and role play.
 Children are also taught the skills needed such as close observational drawing, colour mixing, making music and dance.
-They join the school singing assembly towards the end of their time in Reception.
+They join a singing assembly during their time in Reception and also have regular music sessions with our specialist music teacher.
+Reference is also made to Musical Development Matters by Nicola Burke.

 HOW CHILDREN LEARN: